 Eczema almost always begins in childhood, usually during infancy.
 Its symptoms are dry, itchy, scaly skin, cracks behind the ears, and rashes on the cheeks, arms and legs.
 It alternately improves and worsens.
 During “flare-ups,” open weeping or crusted sores may develop from scratching or from infections.
 Often the problem fades during childhood though people with eczema have a lifelong tendency to have:

 - Occupation skin disease such as hand dermatitis

 - Eye problems such as eyelid dermatitis and cataracts

-Children affected by AD may suffer from asthma and hay fever at the same time, or one or both of these conditions may develop later.
+Children affected by eczema may suffer from asthma and hay fever at the same time, or one or both of these conditions may develop later.
 These diseases usually appear before age 30 and often continue throughout life.

 Eczema is a very common disease, present worldwide, though it is more common in urban areas and developed countries.
 An estimated 10 percent of all people are at some time affected by eczema (this may not apply in the tropics).
 It affects men and women of all races equally.